lsst-ts/observatory-ops-docs/Observing-Constraints/AuxTel/index.rst

 Shutdown And Resume
 ===============================
-When the weather conditions approach the constraints during observation, consider shutdown Auxtel and the dome.
+When the weather conditions approach the constraints during observation, shut down observations and close the dome.
 See :ref:`Auxtel Shutdown <AuxTel-Nighttime-Operations-Shutdown>` for the shutdow procedure.
 If the weather turns good later and the resumption of observation is decided, follow :ref:`Resume from a Shutdown <Resume-from-Temporary-Shutdown>` for extra pointing and focus correction.